saiqulhaq/cloudfront-nginx-proxy/README.md

   Head to your [account's API Keys](https://dash.cloudflare.com/profile/api-tokens) and create a custom token with the `Zone > Cache Purge > Purge` permission enabled on the desired zone.
 - `purgeCloudflareZoneId` is found on your domain's home page on your Cloudflare dashboard.

-## Third-Party S3 Providers

-S3 endpoint is computed from the `region` property if you're using Amazon S3.
-For other providers, `upstream` can be used instead.

-For example, endpoint for DigitalOcean Spaces in region NYC3 is `nyc3.digitaloceanspaces.com`.

-Be aware however that you will not be benifitting of the added security of the Amazon S3 very granular permissions (may make your bucket listing public!).

 ## Observability

 A Prometheus-compatible metrics endpoint can be enabled in `metrics.json`.